QuisApp/flutter_contacts/README.md

 [![popularity](https://badges.bar/flutter_contacts/popularity)](https://pub.dev/packages/flutter_contacts/score)
 [![likes](https://badges.bar/flutter_contacts/likes)](https://pub.dev/packages/flutter_contacts/score)

-Flutter plugin to read, create, update, delete and observe native contacts on Android and iOS, with vCard support.
+Flutter plugin to read, create, update, delete and observe native contacts on Android and iOS, with vCard support, and contact permission handling.

 For a minimalistic example, take a look at [`example/`](https://github.com/QuisApp/flutter_contacts/blob/master/example).
 You can write a full-fledged contacts app with it – see [`example_full/`](https://github.com/QuisApp/flutter_contacts/blob/master/example_full) to see how.